Does urgent care test for STDs? Everything you need to know

 Establishing a gynecologist for annual check-ups and screenings is highly recommended.
 They can help female patients look into birth control options, as well as provide STD testing that is typically covered by most insurance plans.

-And don't think you are off the hook, gentlemen!
-You too should look into annual screenings, as well as regular check-ups between partners.
+Don’t think you are off the hook, gentlemen!
+You should also look into annual screenings and regular check-ups between partners.

 When to get tested for STDs